 During PRK, your surgeon removes tissue from the front of your eye with a laser or a brush.
 After the cornea is reshaped, the doctor uses a bandage to protect the eye.

 How Much Does It Cost?

 PRK and LASIK typically come with the same price tag, averaging $2,000 to $3,000 per eye.

 Both PRK and LASIK will not be fully covered by insurance because they are considered elective surgeries.
 For most people, however, the improvements in their lifetime vision make the cost and recovery time worthwhile.

-What Is Photorefractive Keratectomy (PRK)?
-(September 27, 2017).
-American Academy of Ophthalmology (AAO).
+- What Is Photorefractive Keratectomy (PRK)?
+(November 2022).
+American Academy of Ophthalmology.

 - Comparison of Clinical Outcomes of LASIK, Trans-PRK, and SMILE for Correction of Myopia.
 (February 2022).
 Journal of the Chinese Medical Association.